Microfiber Towel GSM Explained – What It Really Means

 Buy Everyday Microfiber Shop Softer Than Soft

-High GSM vs Low GSM Towels
+High GSM vs Low GSM Towels: What’s the Difference?

-GSM Myths Debunked
+GSM Myths (and the Truth)

-How GSM Affects Towel Care
+How GSM Affects Microfiber Towel Care

 Build Your Complete Towel Kit

-Orange Wash Microfiber Massive Drying Towel
+Orange Wash Microfiber (390 GSM) Softer Than Soft (550 GSM) Massive Drying Towel

 Final Thoughts